 NPV and regional market impacts of altered disturbance risks

+We have completed two publications in which we assessed the impacts of climate change on the economics of loblolly pine and slash pine.
+Both articles have been accepted for publications by the Journal of Agricultural and Applied Economics and Journal of Environmental Management.

+Wildfire forecasts under varying climate and socio-economic scenarios have been developed.
+Using county level wildfire, socioeconomic and downscaled climate, we estimated a model using a three-stage heckman to account for the irregular missing observations.
+Forecasts were then generated on an annual basis for 9 climate/socio scenarios.
+A monte carlo analysis will be used to develop an uncertainty profile for each year’s forecast for each ecoregion.
+The mean, median and confidence interval data will be available for use in a DSS or stand level NPV calcuations.
+The analysis accounts for uncertainty in both wildfire recording and in climate forecasts.

+We are building a GAMS-based bioeconomic model of invasive beetle impacts for southern loblolly pine forests.
+The model will link climate change-related factors to stand-level optimal rotations and regional markets for wood products.

 Bioeconomic modeling of nontimber market ecosystem services

 Using FIA data, we are employing data envelopment analysis to determine the efficiency of forest plots in the provision of ecosystem services.
 We are considering forest plots in Florida as a decision making units with inputs (for example, number of trees per ha, stand development, and site productivity) and outputs (timber production, species richness and carbon sequestration).
 This nonparametric approach would compare the efficiency of each forest plot with the most efficient plot given the existing conditions.
 Furthermore, the performance of each plot would be evaluated assuming changes in precipitation, temperatures and forest productivity.